althonos/pyjess/docs/guide/install.rst

 Piwheels
 ^^^^^^^^

-``pyjess`` works on Raspberry Pi computers, and pre-built wheels are compiled for `armv7l` platforms on piwheels.
+PyJess works on Raspberry Pi computers, and pre-built wheels are compiled for `armv7l` platforms on piwheels.
 Run the following command to install these instead of compiling from source: